Planning Support for the ImageButton Control

 In this lesson you create support for the ImageControls toolkit, initially supporting only the ImageButton class.

-You want UFT One to treat the ImageButton as a special kind of button and you want it to support the operation it performs.
+You want the ImageButton to be treated as a special kind of button and you want it to support the operation it performs.
 Therefore it makes sense to create Extensibility support for this control.

-The custom class ImageButton extends another custom class, ImageControl, for which UFT One also does not provide support.
-At this point, there does not seem to be any functionality requiring special UFT One support, which ImageButton shares with other classes that extend ImageControl.
+The custom class ImageButton extends another custom class, ImageControl, which is also not supported.
+At this point, there does not seem to be any functionality requiring special support, which ImageButton shares with other classes that extend ImageControl.
 Therefore it is sufficient to extend support directly to the ImageButton class.

-When fully supported, UFT One should recognize the ImageButton control as a JavaButton test object.
+When fully supported, the ImageButton control should be recognized as a JavaButton test object.
 You want JavaButton test objects representing controls of this type to be named according to the name of the image file that the control displays.

 The custom support should also include support for the simple Click-on-the-button operation.
-(Note that in UFT One, the simple JavaButton Click operation has an optional argument that specifies which mouse button performed the click.)
+(Note that in OpenText Functional Testing, the simple JavaButton Click operation has an optional argument that specifies which mouse button performed the click.)
 The ImageButton custom class listens for low-level mouse events and substitutes them with events that are more relevant to button behavior, in this case an Action event.
 Therefore, to record mouse clicks, the support class must listen for Action events.

 You can see the checklist, completed based on the information above.